 Wrong.
 In fact, this botanical beast from the east can rock your house to the core.
-The visible plant can grow up to over two metres in height, while its roots can grow as much as three metres deep and stretch out up to seven metres wide from the surface growth.
+The visible plant can grow over two metres in height, while its roots can grow as much as three metres deep and stretch out up to seven metres wide from the surface growth.

 Japanese knotweed and mortgages

-Due to the structural dangers associated with the hellish herb, it can be difficult for would-be homeowners to find a mortgage for properties with Japanese knotweed.
+Due to the structural dangers associated with hellish herb, it can be difficult for would-be homeowners to find a mortgage for properties with Japanese knotweed.
 That being said, it isn’t impossible…

-Most lenders will require a professional surveyor to assess the property, in order to evaluate the risk and/or damage.
+Most lenders will require a professional surveyor to assess the property, in order to assess the risk and/or damage.
 If the knotweed is causing severe problems or poses a substantial risk, it can have a direct effect on your mortgage application.

-While all lenders will have their own individual checks and preferences, there are a few factors that typically come into play.
+While all lenders will have their own individual checks and preferences, there are a few factors that typically come into play: